 Being a small town, Sidney does not have a public transit system used by locals to get to and from work.

-The citizens of Sidney are very well educated compared to the average community in the nation: 35.20% of adults in Sidney have a bachelor's degree or even advanced degree.
+The population of Sidney is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.20% of adults in Sidney have a bachelor's degree or even advanced degree.

 The per capita income in Sidney in 2022 was $38,955, which is upper middle income relative to Maine and the nation.
 This equates to an annual income of $155,820 for a family of four.
 However, Sidney contains both very wealthy and poor people as well.